-Wanda has over a decade of experience working in the trade union movement, leading on equalities, social mobility and education policy and is an experienced campaigner.
-She is a TEDx speaker, has spoken at the United Nations, York Festival of Ideas, and chaired a panel at the Women of the World Festival.
-She regularly comments in the media, having appeared on Newsnight, BBC Radio 4's The Moral Maze, Sky News, and BBC 1's The Big Questions, among other media outlets.
+Wanda also has over a decade of experience working in the trade union movement, leading on equalities, social mobility and education policy.
+She is a regular keynote speaker, and has spoken at TEDx, the United Nations, the Oxford Union, York Festival of Ideas, and the Women of the World Festival.
+She regularly comments in the media, having appeared on Newsnight, Question Time, BBC Radio 4's The Moral Maze, Sky News, and BBC 1's The Big Questions, and written for The Guardian, HuffPo, and The Independent among other outlets.

 Wanda was a Starun Senior Scholar at Hertford College, Oxford, where she was awarded a doctorate in European History and subsequently published her first book, Witchcraft in Early Modern Poland 1500-1800 in 2013.
 It was shortlisted for the Katharine Briggs Folklore Award.